Fermat's Last Theorem: Diophantine equations

 Diophantus's major work is the Arithmetica, of which only a portion has survived.
 Fermat's conjecture of his Last Theorem was inspired while reading a new edition of the Arithmetica, that was translated into Latin and published in 1621 by Claude Bachet.

 Diophantine equations have been studied for thousands of years.
 For example, the solutions to the quadratic Diophantine equation x^{2} + y^{2} = z^{2} are given by the Pythagorean triples, originally solved by the Babylonians (c.
 1800 BC).
 Solutions to linear Diophantine equations, such as 26x + 65y = 13, may be found using the Euclidean algorithm (c.
 5th century BC).

 Many Diophantine equations have a form similar to the equation of Fermat's Last Theorem from the point of view of algebra, in that they have no cross terms mixing two letters, without sharing its particular properties.
 For example, it is known that there are infinitely many positive integers x, y, and z such that x^{n} + y^{n} = z^{m}, where n and m are relatively prime natural numbers.

+Islamic mathematics

+The cubic Fermat equation x^{3} + y^{3} = z^{3} was studied by Abu-Mahmud Khujandi (c.
+940–1000), in the period of mathematics in the medieval Islamic world.
+He claimed to have proven it to have no integer or rational number solutions, but his proof is now considered faulty.
+Another mathematician from later in the medieval Islamic period, Abdallah ibn Muhhammad ibn Abd al-Razzāq Ibn al-Khawwām (1243 – after 1324), a student of Nasir al-Din al-Tusi, published a list of open problems among which he included both the degree 3 and degree 4 cases of Fermat's last theorem.